flutter/website/src/docs/get-started/install/linux.md

 {{site.alert.important}}
   **Are you on Chrome OS?**

-  If so head to the official [Chrome OS Flutter installation docs!](/docs/get-started/install/chromeos)
+  If so, see the official [Chrome OS Flutter installation docs!](/docs/get-started/install/chromeos)
 {{site.alert.end}}